Jaiman-Pandya/THHS-Computer-Science-Club/README.md

-Created and Developed by Jaiman Pandya; Feel free to modify / duplicate while including the corresponding MIT License
+Created and Developed by Jaiman Pandya (Do not duplicate or modify)